 The Storming of the Bastille marks the start of the French Revolution, and despite the fact that it only contained seven inmates in the time of the storming, it was a symbol of abuse by the monarchy.
 In its place now, stands the July Column that commemorates the July Revolution of 1830.
 Nowadays the Place de la Bastille is a symbol of the leftists in Paris.

 During the French Revolution, Notre Dame suffered sacking, pillaging, and destruction.
 With the rise of the Enlightenment ideas and the dechristianization of the French population, Notre Dame officially became the ‘Temple of Reason’ and then was used as a wine storehouse.

-Originally a church called the “Eglise Sainte-Geneviève”, it was became the “mausoleum for the great men of the Nation” in 1791.
-Some of the important figures buried here are Voltair, Rousseau, Alexandre Dumas, Emile Zola, Victor Hugo, Jean Moulin, and Marie Skłodowska-Curie.
+Originally a church called the “Eglise Sainte-Geneviève”, it became the “mausoleum for the great men of the Nation” in 1791.
+Some of the important figures buried here are Voltaire, Rousseau, Alexandre Dumas, Emile Zola, Victor Hugo, Jean Moulin, and Marie Skłodowska-Curie.